 Who is eligible

-Active clergy and lay employee participants of the Group Health Benefits Plan can participate.
+Active clergy and lay employee participants of the Group Health Benefits Plan as of the date the child is placed in the home for adoption can participate.

 How adoption assistance works

 - The program will reimburse you for qualified expenses, up to a maximum of $5,000 for each child adopted.
 Foreign adoptions are included.
 Qualified expenses include:

 - Birth parent counseling

 - Social work services

 - Medical expenses for the mother (as allowed by law)

 - Other expenses directly related to your adopting a child